Darya876/frontend-project-44/README.md

 # Hi there, this is a BRAIN-GAMES package!

-Here you can find a brain-games package which contains 6 games for training your brain:
+Here you can find a brain-games package which contains 5 games for training your brain:

-1. Brain-games
-2. Brain-even
+1. Brain-even
-3. Brain-calc
+2. Brain-calc
-4. Brain-gcd
+3. Brain-gcd
-5. Brain-progression
+4. Brain-progression
-6. Brain-prime
+5. Brain-prime

-Screenshots repository contains diffrent game outcomes
+Screenshots repository contains diffrent game outcomes.

 ## Install